 When Cache Commenter is set to

-Enable, LSCWP will cache pages for users who have left a pending comment.
+ON, LSCWP will cache pages for users who have left a pending comment.
 This setting is relevant for sites where comment moderation is enabled.
 Visitors who have left a comment that is awaiting moderation are able to see their comment, even though nobody else is able to do so.
 This makes their view different than everyone else and therefore ineligible to be served from public cache.
-Previously, we just would not cache any pages for them, but now we can cache the pages privately instead.

 When set to

 OFF, no pages will be cached at all for visitors who have left a pending comment.